-We give a basic description of these operations in Section 3.
-Then in Section 4 we introduce on a similar basis the substitution and difference on trajectories.
-From the point of view of noisy channels, the application of trajectories allows one to restrict positions of errors within words, their frequency etc. We then study the closure properties of substitution on trajectories in Section 5 and basic decision questions connected with them in Section 6.
-In Section 7 we discuss a few applications of the substitution on trajectories in modelling complex noisy channels and a cryptanalysis problem.
+In Section 3 we introduce on a similar basis the substitution and difference on trajectories.
+From the point of view of noisy channels, the application of trajectories allows one to restrict positions of errors within words, their frequency etc. We then study the closure properties of substitution on trajectories in Section 4 and basic decision questions connected with them in Section 5.
+In Section 6 we discuss a few applications of the substitution on trajectories in modelling complex noisy channels and a cryptanalysis problem.
 In the former case, the channels involved permit only substitution errors.
 This restriction allows us to improve the time complexity of the problem of whether a given regular language is error-detecting with respect to a given channel [13].
+Due to the page limitations, some proofs are omitted and can be found in [11].